mweel1/usa_high_level/department-of-education/index.md

 The state will set the the amount of hours each district's students have to participate in each subject each semester.

 Furthermore, once children enrolled classes the DOE platform will ensure that all students are receiving their credit in the required subjects.

+## Reporting

 All [personal profiles](/grants/personal-profile) will have to oAuth with the department of education to predict school trends based on households in various areas.

 Education tracking system will ensure it receives all the data about students and the needs for students for 2 years ahead and align teacher training programs with the children demand.
 All schools will have a buffer to ensure all children have the capability to attend school for new students.
 This will start with a 20% buffer.